borealia/Angular-self-work/README.md

-# Angular JumpStart with TypeScript
+# Angular self-work with TypeScript

-The goal of this jumpstart app is to provide a simple way to get started with Angular 2+ while also showing several key Angular features.
+The goal of this self-work app is to provide a simple way to get started with Angular 2+ while also showing several key Angular features.
 The sample relies on the Angular CLI to build the application.